MarcoLoDico/Travelogue/README.md

 ## Overview

 Travelogue provides an intuitive way to document your travels.
 Click anywhere on the map to add a visit, attach dates and notes, and build your personal travel history.
-The app uses a passwordless authentication system—simply enter your email and receive a one-time code to sign in.

 ## Features

 - **Interactive Map** – View all your visits on a Leaflet-powered world map
 - **Quick Visit Logging** – Click to add a new visit with optional date and notes
 - **Edit & Delete** – Update visit details or remove entries (right-click to delete)
-- **Passwordless Auth** – Secure email-based login with one-time codes
+- **Secure Authentication** – Email/password login with bcrypt password hashing
-- **Export** – Download your travel data
+- **Export** – Download your travel data in CSV or JSON format
 - **Mobile-Friendly** – Responsive design with Tailwind CSS

 ## Tech Stack